-- 13. CPCs shall report quarterly to the Secretariat the amount of tropical tunas (by species) caught by vessels flying their flag, within 30 days of the end of the period during which the catches were made. - 14.
-For purse seiners and large longline vessels (LOA 20m or greater), CPCs shall report on a monthly basis, increasing to weekly when 80% of their catch limits have been caught. - 15.
-The Secretariat shall notify all CPCs once 80% of the TAC has been caught. - 16.
+16. CPCs shall report quarterly to the Secretariat the amount of tropical tunas (by species) caught by vessels flying their flag.

+CPC COMMENTS EU It is difficult to see how "30 days of the end of the period during which the catches were made" can be considered compatible with quarterly reporting.

+- 17. For purse seiners and large longline vessels (LOA 20m or greater), CPCs shall report on a monthly basis, increasing to weekly when 80% of their catch limits have been caught. - 18.
+The Secretariat shall notify all CPCs once 80% of the TAC has been caught. - 19.
 CPCs shall report to the ICCAT Secretariat the dates when their entire catch limit of bigeye tuna has been utilized.
 The ICCAT Secretariat shall promptly circulate this information to all CPCs.